hellowhirl/mastering-git/README.md

     - delete the markers, make the chnages, then click `[Mark as resolved]`
     - commit changes onto the target branch (before the merge) and click `[Commit merge]`
     - Finally we can click `[Merge pull request]`

+### Issues

+- Issue tracking goes hand-in-hand with pull requests
+- We can encapsulate all the details (description, images, etc.) in a single place
+- Able to assign people, add labels (including customizing these labels) and assign to a milestone
+- When issue is submitted then we can have a conversation with the team about it
+- We can link the issue to a pull request - so issue will be automatically closed when merge request is successfully merged